S02 - Taurus

 This is not metaphor.
 This is Taurus.

-The German word for May is Wonnemonat - the month of bliss.
+The German word for May is Wonnemonat.
+The month of bliss.
 The bliss is not abstract.
 It does not come from a concept or a philosophy or a feeling about the future.
 It comes from the body returning to what it needs.
-The Old High German root is winnimanot - winni meaning meadow, pasture.
+The Old High German root is winnimanot.
+Winni meaning meadow, pasture.
 The month when the animals go back to the grass.
-The Almauftrieb - the cattle drive to the summer pastures - is still practiced in the Alps.
+The Almauftrieb.
+The cattle drive to the summer pastures.
+Still practiced in the Alps.
 The animals decorated with flowers and bells, the farmers in traditional dress, the whole community participating in the annual return of the body to the earth that sustains it.

 This is the oldest Taurus ritual still being performed.
 The body returning to the meadow.
 The bliss that is biological before it is anything else.